Northern Uproar

-Northern Uproar are an English rock band formed in Stockport in 1995.
-They disbanded in 1999, but reunited in 2006, and recorded two more studio albums and a live album.
-They have released four studio albums and a number of singles, several of which charted in the UK Singles Chart.
-Their biggest-selling single was the double A-side "From a Window/This Morning", which peaked in the UK's Top 20 in February 1996.
+Northern Uproar are an English rock band formed in Stockport, Greater Manchester in 1995.
+They disbanded in 1999, reuniting in 2006, recording another two studio albums and one live album.
+They have released four studio albums and seven singles.
+Their biggest-selling single was double A-side "From a Window/This Morning", which peaked in the UK's Top 40 at 17 in February 1996.

 History

 Beginning and debut album (1995–96)

 The band formed in 1995 with Leon Meya (vocalist, bassist), Paul Kelly (guitarist), Jeff Fletcher (guitarist), and Keith Chadwick (drummer).
 Still in their teens and without a recording contract, the band drew praise from the music magazines NME and Melody Maker, following several energetic live performances at the Roadhouse in Manchester.

 After a bidding war, the group eventually signed with Heavenly Records and in Monnow Valley Studio in Monmouth they recorded songs with Manic Street Preachers' James Dean Bradfield as producer and Dave Eringa as co-producer.

 The band released their first single, "Rollercoaster", in late 1995 and appeared on Granada TV.
 The track peaked at #41 in the UK Singles Chart.
 The group's next single, "From a Window", peaked at number 17.
 During this period of initial success the band made the cover of Melody Maker, and also appeared on the BBC TV programme Top of the Pops.
 At around the same time, Meya was featured in tabloid newspapers due to a rumoured relationship with the 1980s pop singer Sinitta.

 In April 1996, Northern Uproar's self-titled debut album was released and the group toured the United Kingdom and Japan.